Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Even after treatment, your doctor will want to watch your health closely.
-See your doctor as directed.
-You may be asked to come in twice a year or more.
+Even after treatment, your healthcare provider will want to watch your health closely.
+See your healthcare provider as directed.
+You may be asked to come in twice a year, or more often.
 Other members of your healthcare team will also want to see you.
 At these visits, report any changes in your breasts or problems with your general health.

-Your doctor will tell you how often to have mammograms.
-During your appointment, extra x-rays may be taken.
+Your healthcare provider will tell you how often to have mammograms.
+During your appointment, extra X-rays may be taken.
+MRIs may be done along with your mammograms.
 There is no need for concern.
 This is common after treatment for breast cancer.

-Be sure to do monthly breast self-exams.
-If you’ve had breast surgery or treatment, your breasts probably look and feel different.
-Ask your doctor how to do the exams and what to look for.
+Become familiar with how your breast and chest area look and feel.
+If you’ve had breast surgery or treatment, your breasts, chest, and maybe your armpit probably look and feel different.
+Ask your healthcare provider what changes are normal and what to look for.
 Remember to check:

 Both the left and right side of the chest

 The skin over the chest wall